 Access to education for more migrant children

-This free training session is designed to give an overview of legal entitlements and issues surrounding access to education for children and young people who are within the immigration or asylum systems.
+This training session is designed to give an overview of legal entitlements and issues surrounding access to education for children and young people who are within the immigration or asylum systems.
 Education at all levels will be covered: compulsory education (primary and secondary school), ESOL, college and university.

 Become a Youth Rights Trainer